 In Divorce, What Will Happen To The Business?

-If you or your spouse owns a business in Texas, the asset division process and other aspects of your divorce will require special attention.
+If you or your spouse owns a business in Texas, the asset division process and other aspects of your divorce will be different.
 Our lawyers at Skillern Firm are experienced with representing clients in these complex cases.
-We can help ensure that you receive a fair share of property and will work to preserve your business in the process.
+We can help ensure that you receive a fair amount of property and work to preserve your business in the process.

 Determining Who Can Claim A Stake In The Business

 The classification of the business is critical.
 If the business counts as marital property, both spouses may claim a portion of the value.
 If the business is separate property, the court will not consider its value when determining awards, alimony and other matters.

 The division of a business in divorce depends on several factors, including:

 - When the business was started

 - Whether only one or both spouses started the business

 - The existence of a prenuptial agreement that determines business ownership

 - Whether marital assets were used as business capital at any point